lindbjerg-group/CRC_ctDNA_WGS_Analysis/README.md

 # System requirements
 **R**
-The code in this repository was written in R (version 4.3.1).
+The code in this repository was written tested using R version 4.3.1.
 If you don't have R installed on your system, you can download it from the official R website (https://www.r-project.org/).
 Furtermore, the following R packages are required to execute the code successfully:
   - argparse
   - colorRampPalettecowplot